honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 Tags: highlight
 Status: draft

+Is the rise of AI in software engineering a threat or an opportunity?
+Many fear that AI will replace human software engineers or make it harder for junior programmers to break into the field.
-I'm in the business of helping people switch careers and learn coding through my website, [junior.guru](https://junior.guru/).
-There is often _fear, uncertainty, and doubt_ surrounding the idea that AI will replace software engineers entirely or make it more challenging for junior programmers to enter the field.
-However, I believe quite the opposite is true!
-Junior developers actually have the winning edge.
+But what if the truth is quite the opposite?
+As someone in the business of helping people switch careers and learn coding through my website [junior.guru](https://junior.guru/), I believe that in the age of AI, junior developers may actually hold the winning edge.

 ![Empowered by AI: Why junior devs have the winning edge]({static}/images/woman-programming-on-her-laptop.jpg) I found her on [Lexica.art](https://lexica.art/prompt/9be96fa9-4d86-40c7-bcb9-2ef287062032)